Treason (Ireland) Act 1821: Section 2

 This section stated that the above time limit did not apply to attempts on the life of the king, or to misprision of such treason.
-(Similar provision had been made in section 6 of the 1695 Act.)
+(Similar provision had been made in section 6 of the act.)
 Section 2 also stated that trials for such treason or misprision were to be conducted according to the rules of evidence and procedure applicable in ordinary murder trials, which were different from the rules for treason trials.
 (This rule had been introduced in Great Britain by the Treason Act 1800.)

-Section 2 was repealed by the Treason Act 1945.
+Section 2 of the act was repealed by the Treason Act 1945.